circleguard/circlecore/source/representing-replays.rst

 Map
 ~~~

-It is common to want to investigate all, or a subset of, a map's leaderboard.
+It is common to want to represent all, or a subset of, a map's leaderboard.

 .. code-block:: python